-14.03 Overtime
+14.06 Overtime

-(a) Commercial/Institutional Work
+Applicable to Commercial/Institutional Work

-All work performed after a regular shift in any one (1) day shall be considered overtime until a break of eight (8) hours occurs and shall be paid at the rate of time and one-half $(1\frac{1}{2}x)$.
-The first eight (8) hours worked on Saturday shall be paid for at the rate of time and one-half $(1\frac{1}{2}x)$.
+(a) All work performed after a regular shift in any one (1) day shall be considered overtime until a break of eight (8) hours occurs and shall be paid at the rate of time and one-half (1.5x).
+The first eight (8) hours worked on Saturday shall be paid for at the rate of time and one-half (1.5x).
 All hours worked in excess of eight (8) on Saturday and all hours worked on Sunday shall be paid for at the rate of double time (2x).